|

 The

-all over the ancient Ishtar gate of the city.
+all over the ancient Ishtar Gate of the city.

-The presence of a living dinosaur in Babylon at some time in the past would help to
+The presence of a living dinosaur in Babylon at some time in the past would help explain this religious devotion.
+Other

 Middle Eastern peoples, the Egyptians for example, were known to keep sacred